fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

     <meta name="description" content="{{page.description}}" />
 {% endif %}

 Configurations are integral to applications that has to deal with user preferences or configurable components.
 C# .NET offers two standard means of handling configurations.
-Though the configuration handling features are extendable, the defaults are adequate for the basic needs.
-Here I review the basic usage of the two configuration methods: first, the `ConfigurationManager.Appsettings` method and then the more advanced `Settings.settings` method.
+Though the configuration handling features are rich and extendable, the defaults are adequate for the basic needs.
+Here I review the basic usage of the two configuration methods.

+Both methods use application's configuration file as data source.
+Both reads the configurations from file on application startup, converts them to CLR types (e.g. `string`, `int`, etc), and serves them with a static property, making them easily accessible from anywhere: `ConfigurationManager.Appsettings`in the first case and the more advanced `Properties.Settings` in the later.
+I start with `ConfigurationManager.AppSettings`.

 The `ConfigurationManager.AppSettings` Property
 ===============================================

-The first---and very straightforward---way to store and retrieve your configurations is to add a section called `appSettings` in your project's *App.config* file.
+The first---and very straightforward---way to store and retrieve your configurations is to add an `appSettings` section to your project's *App.config* file.
 By default, C# projects don't have an App.config file; to add one, from Visual Studio add a new *Application Configuration File* item to the project.
 Here follows a sample App.config file with an `appSettings` section with only one key called `Name` and its value `John Doe`; you may add as many key-values as you want in the `appSettings`.

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8" ?>